CiscoDevNet/roomdevices-macros-samples/CONTRIBUTOR.md

 You can define user settings in the manifest file, this will allow users to choose these values before installing. roomos.cisco.com will create a user-friendly web form where users can choose the values, then these will actually be replaced in the macro files before installing.

-It's important that the parameters you set in the macro file is similar to this:
+It's important that the parameters you set in the macro file is similar to one of the examples below:
 ```
 const xapi = require('xapi');